How to install a PV system

 Best angle for solar panels and how to get it right

-When we're talking about efficiency of solar panels, there are several factors at play.
-While positioning of modules on the roof is key, an optimum solar panel angle can help you to get even more energy out of your investment.
-The question of best solar panels' angle is complicated: after all it changes with the season and latitude you're in.
-Let's look into it in more detail.
+When we’re talking about efficiency of solar panels, the right positioning is key.
+An optimum solar panel angle can help you to get even more energy out of your investment!
+The question of best solar panels’ angle is complicated: it can change with the season and latitude you’re in.
+Let’s look into it in more detail.

 Angle of the solar panel is its vertical tilt

-The angle at which solar panels are installed is not always an adjustable thing — sometimes an owner sets it once and for all, sometimes the roof is steep by itself.
-In theory solar panels, whose angle can be adjusted, are well suited for flat roofs — it's easier to access them and they don't have an initial tilt.
-When a roof is not well suited for solar panels, they also can be installed on the ground.
-Keep in mind that panels at low angle tend to accumulate dirt and debris faster because all the litter doesn't slide off panels with rain quite as well.
+The angle at which solar panels are installed is not always an adjustable thing — sometimes the roof is steep by itself.
+It’s the easiest to adjust the angle of solar panels installed on flat roofs — they don’t have an initial tilt and panels are easier to access.
+Ground-mounted solar installations are also easy to adjust.
+Keep in mind that panels at low angle tend to accumulate dirt and debris faster because all the litter doesn’t slide off panels with rain quite as well.

-Some models of solar panels are equipped with solar trackers that make the system follow the sun at all times.
-These can be on average 25-30% more efficient (they squeeze out about 10% more energy in winter and 40% more energy in summer), but at the same time cost significantly more.
-Obviously, they don't need to be adjusted at different seasons as they adjust themselves.
+You can add solar trackers to your system that make the panels follow the sun at all times.
+Solar panels with trackers can be on average 25-30% more efficient: they squeeze out about 10% more energy in winter and 40% more energy in summer.
+Obviously, the panels don’t need to be adjusted at different seasons as they adjust themselves.
+Trackers are expensive though and adding them to a standard residential system is usually not something you can justify economically — not yet at least.

 Different tilt for each season gives solar panels a little boost

-First of all, let's discuss whether it's even worth it to adjust the angle of solar panels.
-According to data of Charles Landau, senior software engineer at Arxan Technologies, solar panels with fixed angle, which remains the same for the whole year, receive about 71.1% of optimum amount of solar energy (given that solar panels with solar trackers give you 100% of energy).
-When you adjust an angle of your panels 2 times a year — for summer and winter — it gives you 75.2%.
-4-times a year adjustment — for each season — can raise this number only to 75.7% so it's hardly worth the time and effort.
-The reason why this percentage can't get too high is because solar panels lose some amount of sunlight during the day anyways — there is no "catch-all" angle
+Say, solar panels with solar trackers capture 100% of the sunlight they can absorb. the available energy.
+Solar panels with fixed angle which remains the same for the whole year, receive about 71.1% of the optimum amount of solar energy, according to Charles Landau, senior software engineer and an expert on object-oriented operating systems.
+When you adjust the angle of your panels two times a year — for summer and winter — it gives you 75.2%.
+Four-times a year adjustment — for each season — can raise this number only to 75.7%.
+The reason why this percentage can’t get too high is that solar panels lose some amount of sunlight during the day anyway — there is no “catch-all” angle.

 Landau even figured out the date when the switch of angle is optimal.
-In the northern hemisphere summer switch should occur on March 30th and winter switch is ideal on September 10th.
-In southern hemispheres it's reversed: 29th of September works best for summer switch and March 12th is when it's time to adjust for winter.
+In the northern hemisphere summer switch should occur on March 30.
+The winter switch is ideal on September 10.
+In the southern hemisphere, it’s reversed: September 29 works best for summer switch and March 12 is when it’s time to adjust for winter.

 There are ways to calculate an optimum angle for solar panels for your state

 When solar panels are being tested at Standard Test Conditions, the efficiency number that they receive in the end corresponds to their performance at 77 degrees Fahrenheit, air mass 1.5 spectrum and irradiance of 1000 W/m2.
-These conditions represent performance of panels tilted at approximately 37 degrees in continental US in spring or autumn.
-In the USA if the angle of panels is somewhere between 30-45 degrees, they are probably doing a fine job.
+These conditions represent performance of panels when the light hits them at approximately 37 degrees.
+This means that in the US if the angle of your panels is somewhere between 30-45 degrees, they are probably doing a fine job.

 Landau, who appeared earlier in this article, claims that for fixed solar panels an angle should be calculated as follows: